adonisjs/v5-docs/content/cookbooks/deployment/laravel-forge.md

 ## Create a Server

-Select your prefered provider and create a server
+Select your preferred provider and create a server

 Once server is ready .
 Create a database user (optional)